ntwk/nixedsys-font/README.md

 Nixedsys was inspired by [Fixedsys Excelsior](http://www.fixedsysexcelsior.com/).

-Fixedsys Excelsior's notables difference are its much larger character set and that it is available only as a proportional font in TrueType format.
-Additionally, it's is designed with a larger character height is 16 pixels to accomodate various non-latin characters.
+Fixedsys Excelsior offers a much larger character set albeit in TrueType format.
+It is a pseudo-bitmap font, with its characters drawn as scalable vectors.
+As of version 3.00 Fixedsys Excelsior has an increased character cell height of 16 pixels to more easily accommodate various non-Latin characters.

+By contrast, Nixedsys exists as a true bitmap font and retains the original character cell height of 15 pixels.
+Its original intent is to support Western European languages, though additional scripts may eventually be added in the future.